Symptoms of open-angle glaucoma:

 - Mild aching in the eyes

-- Gradual loss of peripheral vision (the top, sides and bottom areas of vision)
+- A gradual loss of peripheral vision (the top, sides, and bottom areas of vision)

 - Seeing halos around lights